cookiesncream716/helloWorld2/README.md

 }
 ```

-5. The count in the editor box should be updated every time the button is clicked.
-So inside of the callback function for the button click event listener and after this.count has been incremented, set the count.
+5. When the `button` is clicked, let's now update the ticket with the updated count.

 ```
 button.on(‘click’, function(){